Conductor exponents for families of hyperelliptic curves: and families associated to the signature

 \begin{cor} When $r \mid b$, the twist of $\Cplus / \Qplus_{\rQzrplus}$ by a uniformizer of $\Qplus_{\rQzrplus}$ is semistable and has conductor exponent $\frac{r-1}{2}$. \end{cor}

-\begin{proof} Recall that $\frakr$ denotes the unique prime ideal of $\Qplus$ above $r$.
-Note that the cluster picture of $\Crrp / \Qplus_{\rQzrplus}$ is the same as that of its twist, but the leading term of the defining polynomial of the twist has valuation one.
-Let us prove that the semistability criterion \ref{thm:ss} is now satisfied.
+\begin{proof} Just as in the proofs of Corollaries~\ref{cor:twistCr} and \ref{cor:twistCmius}, the cluster picture of the twist is the same as that of $\Cplus / \Qplus_{\rQzrplus}$, but the valuation of the leading term equals $1$.
+Let us prove that the semistability criterion (Definition \ref{def:ss}) is now satisfied.
 Since $r \mid b$, we know from Theorem~\ref{thm: Ramif index split field} that $e_{\Qplus_{\rQzrplus}(\Rroots) / \Qplus_{\rQzrplus}} \leq 2$.
 We also know from the proof of Theorem~\ref{thm: ClusterCminusQ} that $\Rroots$ and all the twins are invariant under the action of $I_{\Qplus_{\rQzrplus}}$.
 Note that $\Rroots^{+}$ is not principal, so the only principal cluster is $\Rroots$.
 Since the valuation of the leading term is one, we check that $\nu_{\Rroots}$ for the twist is even.
 The computation of the conductor exponent follows from Theorem~\ref{thm:condss}. \end{proof}